phonot/SLRM/README.md

 MIT License – free to use, modify, and share.

 ---
-Made with ❤️ for realistic laser tag and training simulations.
+Made with for realistic laser tag and training simulations feel free to expand upon